microfarad-de/bootloader/README.md

 * The Arduino boots-up instantly after initial power on.
 * The Arduino is no longer stuck in an endless loop following a WDT expiry.

-The bootloader modification consists of defining `WATCHDOG_MODS` macro which activates the required functinality already implemented into the stock bootloader.
+The bootloader modification consists of defining `WATCHDOG_MODS` macro which activates the required functionality that has been already implemented within the stock bootloader.

-This modification has been tested on an ATmega328P based Arduino Pro Mini and would supposedly work on any ATmega168/ATmega328 based arduino board.
+This modification has been tested on an ATmega328P based Arduino Pro Mini and would supposedly work on any ATmega328 based arduino board.

 ## Burning the Bootloader